lessismoreiammore/fuzzy_memory/README.md

 ##3.
 Program flow##

 The website is organized in a sequential way.
-Firstly, the users get to know about a hipster stereotypes.
+Firstly, the users get to know about common hipster stereotypes.

 Secondly, the users look at the "study" material so that to enhance their knowledge in the topic.